Mayank06711/passGen/README.md

 It’s like a secret pocket of your component that React doesn’t track.
 useState:
 It is most common and simle hook use to set or reset any specific value/targeted-value of a component.React uses this hook to render change only on that target element without re-rendering of page.
-Thinking about UI declaratively
-You’ve seen how to implement a form imperatively above.
-To better understand how to think in React, you’ll walk through reimplementing this UI in React below:

 ### Thinking about UI declaratively
-Identify your component’s different visual states Determine what triggers those state changes
+1>Identify your component’s different visual states.
+2>Determine what triggers those state changes.
-Represent the state in memory using useState
+3?Represent the state in memory using useState.
-Remove any non-essential state variables
+4>Remove any non-essential state variables.
-Connect the event handlers to set the state
+5>Connect the event handlers to set the state.